Skip to main content

 Description

-CVE-2026-23726 is an Open Redirect vulnerability in the WeGIA web manager used by charitable institutions, affecting versions prior to 3.
+CVE-2026-23726 is an Open Redirect vulnerability in the WeGIA web management application for charitable institutions, affecting versions prior to 3.
 6. 2.
-The flaw exists in the /WeGIA/controle/control. php endpoint via the nextPage parameter when combined with specific query parameters, allowing attackers to redirect users to arbitrary external sites.
-This can facilitate phishing, credential theft, malware distribution, and social engineering by exploiting the trusted WeGIA domain.
-The vulnerability has a medium CVSS score of 4.
-8 and does not require authentication but does require user interaction.
+The flaw exists in the /WeGIA/controle/control. php endpoint via the nextPage parameter when used with specific query parameters, allowing attackers to redirect users to arbitrary external sites.
+This vulnerability can facilitate phishing, credential theft, malware distribution, and social engineering by exploiting the trust users place in the legitimate WeGIA domain.
+The vulnerability has a CVSS score of 4.
+8 (medium severity) and does not require authentication but does require user interaction.
 No known exploits are currently reported in the wild.
 The issue is fixed in version 3.

 AI-Powered Analysis